rachel-aileen/Pet-Scraper/README.md

 ### Scraping URLs
 1. Navigate to the **Scraper** tab
-2. Enter a pet food product URL in the input field
+2. Enter a pet food product URL OR direct image URL (.jpg, .png, .pdf, etc.) in the input field
 3. Click "Scrape Brand" or press Enter
-4. View the extracted brand information in the results
+4. View the extracted brand and image information in the results
 5. Use the "Clear" button to reset the search and start fresh

+**Tip**: You can right-click any image → "Open image in new tab" and use that direct image URL!

 ### Managing Data
 1. Switch to the **Stored Data** tab